 After looking it over several times. . . no, she doesn’t.
+DAMNS IT.
 The way I’ve written it, she’s just drifting along and happened into marrying the man who loves her.
 Why?
 Who knows?
 My readers sure don’t.
-In my head she’s decisive and practical, family oriented and loving.
+In my head she’s decisive and practical, family oriented and loving, and perhaps a bit too stubborn to see what’s right in front of her.
 The more I read and edit, the more the sneaky idea that she’s not in fact the main character bobs out from behind bushes, waving and grinning.

 Her new husband, the man who has always loved her, is edging into my main character spot.
 It’s easier for me to get in his head and his goals are clear.
 Also, easier to throw roadblocks in his way to torture him and hopefully my readers (she wasn’t in love with you when she married you, dude.
 You’re going to find out you were the Second Choice and there was Another Man.
 It won’t be fun).
 And I now need a new opening chapter to my finished* manuscript, from the point of view of my real main character.

 I feel like I’m stomping around like the most spoiled actress in Hollywood, the kind who demands silk toilet covers and golden bowls full of petit-fours and ice balls.
 What is going on with my characters?
 Why are they making these choices?
 What is my motivation? *wails*